 Some medications increase the skin's sensitivity to UV rays.
 As a result, even kids with skin that tends not to burn easily can develop a severe sunburn in just minutes when taking certain medications.
-Fair-skinned kids, of course, are even more vulnerable.
+Fair-skinned kids, of course, are even more at risk.

 A sunburn can sneak up on kids, especially after a long day at the beach or park.
 Often, they seem fine during the day but then gradually develop an "after-burn" later that evening that can be painful and hot and even make them feel sick.

-When kids get sunburned, they usually experience pain and a sensation of heat — symptoms that tend to become more severe several hours after sun exposure.
-Some also develop chills.
+When kids get sunburned, they usually experience pain and a sensation of heat — symptoms that tend to get worse several hours after sun exposure.
+Some also get chills.
 Because the sun has dried their skin, it can become itchy and tight.
 Sunburned skin begins to peel about a week after the sunburn.
 Encourage your child not to scratch or peel off loose skin because skin underneath the sunburn is vulnerable to infection.

 If your child does get a sunburn, these tips may help:

 If the sunburn is severe and blisters develop, call your doctor.
-Until you can see your doctor, tell your child not to scratch, pop, or squeeze the blisters, which can become easily infected and can result in scarring.
-Keep your child in the shade until the sunburn is healed.
-Any additional sun exposure will only increase the severity of the burn and increase pain.
+Until you can see your doctor, tell your child not to scratch, pop, or squeeze the blisters, which can get infected and cause scarring.
+Keep your child out of the sun until the sunburn is healed.
+Any further sun exposure will only make the burn worse and increase pain.

-Don't forget: Be a good role model by consistently wearing sunscreen with SPF 30 or greater, using sunglasses, and limiting your time in the sun.
-These preventive behaviors not only reduce your risk of sun damage, but teach your kids good sun sense.
+Don't forget: Be a good role model by consistently using sunscreen of SPF 30 or greater, wearing sunglasses, and limiting your time in the sun.
+Doing so not only reduces your risk of sun damage — it also teaches your kids good sun sense.